top of page

 Board chair Petra has been a CPALI supporter since meeting founder Cay in 2010 in an airport in Maroantsetra, Madagascar, homebase for CPALI’s sister organization SEPALI Madagascar.
 Throughout her career, she has initiated and led groundbreaking programs for nonprofit organizations to address a wide range of issues: the environment, homelessness, education, and civic participation.
 She has also supported nonprofit capacity-building as a meeting facilitator and strategic planner.

-Director and Treasurer - Dr. Bob Webber
+Director and Treasurer - Jill Nelson

 Director - Amelia Thrall